 Jiangtao Du is a Senior Lecturer in Architectural Science at the School of Architecture, University of Liverpool.
-He has achieved a PhD degree (Atrium Daylighting) from Sheffield School of Architecture, University of Sheffield (2011) and a MEng degree in Architectural Science and Technology from Tianjin University in China (2002).
+He has achieved a PhD degree (Daylighting) from Sheffield School of Architecture, University of Sheffield (2011) and a MEng degree (HDR imaging and lighting measurement) in Architectural Science and Technology from Tianjin University in China (2002).
 Since 2006, he has taught in three Schools of Architecture including University of Sheffield (2006-2010), Lund University in Sweden (2011-2013), University of Bath (2014-2016), and one School of Built Environment in Liverpool John Moores University (2016-2019).
 Before starting his PhD study in Sheffield, he was working as a professional lighting designer and urban planner in Beijing, China (2002-2006).

 If you are interested in studying PhD programme in the area of Sustainable Architectural Design, Biophilic Design, Environmental Psychology (built environment), please contact me using my email.

 - Outstanding Contributions in Reviewing for three Journals: Solar Energy, Building and Environment, Energy and Buildings (ELSEVIER, 2017)

 - Outstanding Contributions in Reviewing for three Journals: Solar Energy, Building and Environment, Energy and Buildings (ELSEVIER, 2015)

 - Best Paper Award (The First International Conference on Sustainable Lighting and Light Pollution , 2014)